-Drawing on both his orthopaedic and neurosurgical spinal background to form a highly specialised opinion, Panagiotis works closely with physiotherapists and pain physicians, especially for patients who do not require surgery.
+Using his orthopaedic and neurosurgical spinal background to form a highly specialised opinion, Panagiotis works closely with physiotherapists and pain physicians, especially for people who do not need surgery.

-Panagiotis is interested in academia having obtained a PhD in orthopaedics, a bachelor in educational studies and is the spine fellowship director at Guy's and St Thomas' Hospital, teaching spinal trainees and medical students.
+Panagiotis is interested in academia and has a PhD in orthopaedics and a bachelor in educational studies.
+He is the spine fellowship director at Guy's and St Thomas' NHS Foundation Trust, teaching spinal trainees and medical students.

-He is an invited speaker at international congresses and faculties on the training of minimal invasive techniques and is a member of the British Association of Spine Surgeons (BASS), AO Spine Foundation, Society of Lateral Access Surgeon (SOLAS) and the North American Spine Society (NASS).
+He is an invited speaker at international congresses and faculties on the training of minimal invasive techniques.

 Education and training

 - Bachelor of medicine, bachelor of surgery, medical school, University of Athens